gburgyan/go-rediscache/Readme.md

 ## Requirements

-The requirements for introducing `go-rediscache` to your system are that the paramaters of the function can be used to generate a hash.
-Underlying this, the function should be stable, such that invoking the same function for the same paramaters should generate identical (or identical semantically) results.
+The requirements for introducing `go-rediscache` to your system are that the parameters of the function can be used to generate a hash.
+Underlying this, the function should be stable, such that invoking the same function for the same parameters should generate identical (or identical semantically) results.
 The results also need to be able to be marshaled and unmarshalled from to a `[]byte`.

 From a high-level perspective, all the inputs are used to construct the cache key which is used to access Redis.
 The outputs of the function are then saved in the cache.
 If the same set of inputs are encountered again until the cache expires, the same set of outputs are returned.